bjohnson5/blast/README.md

 To read more about the ideas behind BLAST and see some initial testing results using LDK, check out this proof-of-concept project: https://github.com/bjohnson5/ln-ms-framework

 # Roadmap
+BLAST development will all take place in this repository and will be broken down into 3 Phases.
+The first two phases will be reasearch efforts and the findings will be published to this repository.

 ![alt text](https://github.com/bjohnson5/blast/blob/main/images/roadmap.png?raw=true)

 # Build